 Disaster Recovery (DR) is a process that helps you prepare for any kind of unwanted disaster.
 The DR process is designed to reduce the negative impact on a company due to a loss of any service.
 In the production world of scalable applications, DR is just as important as any other nonfunctional requirement.
-In this article, we will discuss how to use CPM effectively to achieve proper Disaster Recovery for AWS.
+In this article, we will discuss how to use N2WS Backup & Recovery (CPM) effectively to achieve proper Disaster Recovery for AWS.

 In this article, we will briefly describe the different DR options on AWS as well as provide you with a step-by-step guide to automating your AWS cross-regions DR considering your RTO and RPO preferences.